Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 So the worst case is the blink of an eye.
 What's the best case, for a user closer to your data centre, or if you were doing something fancy with a CDN?

-Let's take all the upper ranges of the numbers above: db lookup network latency of 0.2ms each way, db lookup time of 0.5 ms, and your customer is close to your data centre and network takes 20ms, which is what I get right now if I ping 8.8.8.8 (google's DNS server), your total response time is 20 + 2(0.2) + 0.5 =
+Let's take all the faster ranges of the numbers above: db lookup network latency of 0.2ms each way, db lookup time of 0.5 ms, and your customer is close to your data centre and network takes 20ms, which is what I get right now if I ping 8.8.8.8 (google's DNS server), your total response time is 20 + 2(0.2) + 0.5 =